Junkers Ju 87: Variants

-Ju 87A
+Ju 87 A

 The second prototype had a redesigned single vertical stabiliser and a 610 PS Jumo 210 A engine installed, and later the Jumo 210Da.
 The first A series variant, the A-0, was of all-metal construction, with an enclosed cockpit under a "greenhouse" well-framed canopy; bearing twin radio masts on its aft sections, diagonally mounted to either side of the airframe's planform centreline and unique to the -A version.
 To ease the difficulty of mass production, the leading edge of the wing was straightened out and the ailerons' two aerofoil sections had smooth leading and trailing edges.
 The pilot could adjust the elevator and rudder trim tabs in flight, and the tail was connected to the landing flaps, which were positioned in two parts between the ailerons and fuselage.
 The A-0 also had a flatter engine cowling, which gave the pilot a much better field of vision.
 In order for the engine cowling to be flattened, the engine was set down nearly 0.25 m.
 The fuselage was also lowered along with the gunner's position, allowing the gunner a better field of fire.

 The RLM ordered seven A-0s initially, but then increased the order to 11.
 Early in 1937, the A-0 was tested with varied bomb loads.
 The underpowered Jumo 210A, as pointed out by von Richthofen, was insufficient, and was quickly replaced with the Jumo 210D engine.